Are you a student looking to start a side hustle to clock some extra cash?

 10. Photography or Videography

-We hope our article could help you get a clearer idea of the online freelance scene.
+With the advent of technology and the internet comes a gamut of opportunities for online freelance jobs for students out there!
+Based on your interests and skills, you have various options on where and how to make money.
+Some jobs only require minimal skills, while others need a bit of training.
+We hope our article will help you get a clearer idea of the online freelance scene.
 So, find your favorite freelancing gig and start raking in that extra moolah today!